Elihu S. Williams: Civil War

 In October 1861, he enlisted as a private in the 71st Ohio Infantry serving for the duration of the Civil War.
 He was commissioned first lieutenant February 14, 1862.
 He was in the Battle of Shiloh.
 He was promoted to captain February 10, 1863.
 In fall of 1863, he was detailed to the command of the military post at Carthage, Tennessee and remained there until the close of the war.
+He was elected as a companion of the Ohio Commandery of the Military Order of the Loyal Legion of the United States.

 After the war, Capt.
 Williams remained in Smith County, Tennessee, and engaged in the practice of law.
 He took an active part in the first convention for the Reconstruction of Tennessee at Nashville.
 In April 1865, he was commissioned District Attorney for the Sixth Judicial District of Tennessee until the summer of 1867.
 He resigned to accept the nomination as Republican candidate for the Tennessee House of Representatives, to represent the district of Sumner, Smith and Macon Counties, serving for two years in the Radical Legislature of Tennessee until 1869.
 He returned to agricultural pursuits at his farm.

 On May 31, 1866 Elihu Williams married Alice Gordon, daughter of Dr. Wiley B Gordon and Virginia Russwum.
 They had 2 children; a third child enumerated as son in 1880 may have been adopted.